laminthurein1411/web-screenshot-action/README.md

 ### Outputs

-if `shouldCreateArtifacts` is set to `true`, an [artifact](https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts) will be created with the generated screenshot.
+if `shouldCreateArtifacts` is set to `true`, an [artifact](https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts) will be created with the screenshot.

 ## Workflow Setup

-Intended to be used as a sub-task in some other workflow.
-This action's only job is to generate the screenshots.
+Intended to be used as a sub-task in some other workflow, this action's only job is to generate the screenshots.
 What you do with them is up to you.

 ### Example